-Trump blasts GM for closing Ohio plant, urges reopening
+Trump calls GM’s CEO in push to reopen Ohio auto plant

-WASHINGTON (AP) — President Donald Trump is stepping up his pressure on General Motors to reopen an Ohio manufacturing plant that recently closed and put 1,700 people out of work.
+WASHINGTON (AP) — President Donald Trump stepped up his pressure on General Motors to reopen an Ohio manufacturing plant that recently closed and put 1,700 people out of work.

-Trump’s arm-twisting came in two separate tweets on Saturday and Sunday .
+Trump’s arm-twisting came in a series of separate tweets on Saturday and Sunday .
+He capped his weekend rant against the GM with a tweet disclosing that he had vented his frustrations during a conversation with the company’s CEO, Mary Barra.

-He called on GM to reopen its Lordstown plant or find another owner while insisting that the Detroit automaker “must act quickly.”
+“I am not happy that it is closed when everything else in our Country is BOOMING,” Trump wrote.
+“I asked her to sell it or do something quickly.
+She blamed the UAW Union — I don’t care, I just want it open!”

-He also blasted GM for letting down the U.S. and asserted much better automakers are coming to the country.
+The union is the United Automobile Workers, which represents the employees who lost their jobs in the Lordstown closure.
+Trump had previously told a UAW leader, David Green, to “get his act together and produce” for the Lordstown workers.
+Green didn’t respond to a request for comment Sunday.

 Most Read Business Stories